ApoloniArt/Visual-Aesthetics-Library/Ideogram 4.0/README.md

 ## 🔍 What's Inside

-Every entry in my library is an image + JSON pair:
+Every entry in my library is a jpg image + JSON pair:

 - **The image** — a visual reference only, so you know what the description produces.
 Images are NOT the product, the product is my captioning!
-- **The JSON** — a detailed, structured caption describing the exact aesthetic: lighting, color palette, medium, art style, and full compositional breakdown, including individual elements, signatures, logos, and watermarks with bounding boxes.
+- **The JSON** — a highly detailed, structured caption describing the exact aesthetic: lighting, color palette, medium, art style, and full compositional breakdown, including all individual elements coordinated within bounding boxes.

 Every element in each image's composition is captioned — including any watermarks, signatures and logos — each within their own bounding boxes, unwanted elements can be instantly removed via bbox deletion.
 That's the beauty of Ideogram 4, and the massive advantage of this model when captioning to this level of detail.